Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "Yeah.
 Did I really sound creepy?"

-"You laughed like *’hurrr hurrr hurrr…’"* Allison imitated a slow, low and gormless laugh.
+"You laughed like *’hurrr hurrr hurrr...’"* Allison imitated a slow, low and gormless laugh.

-"Oh *God…"* Xiù buried her face in her pillow, feeling her cheeks burn red.
+"Oh *God..."* Xiù buried her face in her pillow, feeling her cheeks burn red.

-"Hey, at least your dreams are funny…" Allison beamed.
+"Hey, at least your dreams are funny..."
+Allison beamed.

 Xiù threw the pillow at her.
 The pillow came back with interest and they quickly got into a happy twisting wrestling match that Xiù, being shorter and stronger, won easily.
 Allison quickly found herself pinned by the wrists and helpless with Xiù grinning down at her inside a private curtain of hair.

 Of course, Allison was far too competitive to take defeat gracefully.
 She wriggled and squirmed and tried to fight loose, but her longer limbs were no use at all.
 Xiù had all the advantages.
-"Agh… nooo!
+"Agh... nooo!
 Get-!"

 "Give up?"